AdguardTeam/AdguardKnowledgeBase/12.miscellaneous/02.updating-kb/docs.en.md

 <a name="translating"></a>

+<strong>Please note!
+At the moment, we accept articles only in Chinese, English, Japanese, Korean and Russian languages.</strong>

 ## Translating an article

 This part is tricky.
-Currently, our Knowledgebase only supports the English and Russian languages, but we can envision a future where we have many more to choose from.
-You can help us lay the foundation of this future by suggesting translations to existing articles.
-Everything that was said about [writing new articles](#new-article) applies here too, the main difference is that you should always create the new file in the same folder as the original one, and name it accordingly (e.g. `docs.es.md` for Spanish).
+Currently, our Knowledgebase only supports the English and Russian languages, but we can envision a future where we have some more to choose from.
+You can help us lay the foundation of this future by suggesting translations to existing articles in Chinese, Japanese and Korean.
+Everything that was said about [writing new articles](#new-article) applies here too, the main difference is that you should always create the new file in the same folder as the original one, and name it accordingly (e.g. `docs.ko.md` for Korean).
 Use the English original's raw text to copy the structure of the article, it will eliminate a lot of possible misunderstandings and inconsistencies.

 <a name="issues"></a>